Speak to 10 people and you will probably have 10 different opinions on where the French Riviera begins and ends!

 Close by, the resorts of Mandelieu and La Napoule are also in demand.

 Antibes has a beautiful old town, and with its own beaches and those of neighbouring Juan les Pins it

 is an ideal location.
 We have an apartment here ourselves at the top of the Cap d'Antibes, where the

 centre of both Antibes and Juan are just a few minutes walk away.
 Villas on the Cap itself are amongst

 the most desirable on the coast.
-Nearby Golfe Juan, famous for being where Napolean landed after exile, is
+Nearby Golfe Juan, famous for being where Napoleon landed after exile, is

 also popular as it is just a short drive to Antibes or Cannes.